gabe-kai/EarthRing/docs/06-client-architecture.md

 - Base opacity controls so zones stay fully visible
 - Medium-thickness lines on every 20m multiple and a bold centerline at Y=0 for station spine navigation
 - Minor-line LOD automatically hides fine lines when the camera zooms far away or gains altitude
+- **Rendering depth**: Uses `depthTest: true` with `polygonOffset` (factor: 1, units: 1) to prevent z-fighting while ensuring structures render on top
+- Grid positioned at `floorHeight + 0.0005` to appear below zones and structures
 - **TODO: Platform edge clipping** - The grid currently shows over the edge of platforms where they flare.
 Previous attempts to implement platform-aware clipping caused severe performance issues (FPS dropped to <1) and were reverted.
 A future implementation should clip grid lines to follow the curved edges of platform flares, but must do so without impacting performance.
 - Visibility control via `setVisible()` method